ekeilty17/Python/Useful/Data_Structures/General Search Tree/README.md

 # General Search Tree

-This is an abstract implementation of a Depth-First search tree.
-The purpose of the `general_search_tree` class is to allow a quick and simple implementation of a `specific_search_tree` class with just a few method definitions.
+This is an abstract implementation of a Depth-First search tree, which allows the search algorithm to be quickly and easily applied to specific problems with just a few method definitions.

 ## What is a Depth-First Search?